woocommerce/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 2.3.3 - 2018-07-18 =
+* Tweak - Removed `user-scalable=no` from the viewport meta tag to allow for zooming on mobile browsers.
+* Tweak - Allow for a flexible height on the site logo.
+* Tweak - Only try to add title from `data-title` to responsive table columns that have this attribute set.
+* Fix - Prevent select box from overflowing its wrapping container.
+* Fix - Fixed handheld sub navigation dropdown toggle color.
+It now uses the same color set for the links.
+* Fix - Fixed price label direction when in RTL.
+* Fix - Removed related products static number of columns.
+It will now use the value from the wrapper `ul.products`.
+* Fix - Removed font weight from default link styles for better compatibility with design plugins.
+* Fix - Fixed H3 scopping in WooCommerce Brands integration.
+* Fix - Fixed bundle layout issues in Composite Products integration.

 = 2.3.2 - 2018-05-30 =
 * Tweak - Replaced `wp_kses_data()` with `wp_kses_post()` on price outputs in the Mini-Cart and Sticky Add-To-Cart.